- UNIVERSALIST

 I should point out though: If God won’t force people into hell, why on earth do universalists maintain God forces people into heaven?

 Why do universalists insist God’ll save everybody?
-Because if they were God, they’d save everybody.
-The foundation of a whole lot of bad theology, is the all-too-human, all-too-arrogant insistence
+Simple: If they were God, they’d save everybody.
+The foundation of a whole lot of

 But no, say universalists.
 Everybody goes there.
 Everybody will want to go there.
 It’ll be irresistible.
 Because God will fix us first.